nzjrs/gnome-development-monitor/README.md

 Usage
 ------
-You need to have `pygtk`, `python-htmltmpl` and `python-webkitgtk` installed.
+You need to have `pygtk`, `python-htmltmpl`, `python-dateutil` and `python-webkitgtk` installed.
 If the program crashes, freezes, or misbehaves then please upgrade your Webkit version.
 Usage is as follows;

     Usage: gnome.py [options]